 Kernel capabilities are an implementation of POSIX capability-based security (see 1003.1e).

-Capabilities basically sort syscalls into a bunch of groups, and granting only those you know something needs.
+Capabilities roughly means they've organized syscalls into a bunch of groups, and allow granting per these groups.

-Capabilities allow you to give it CAP_NET_RAW (and maybe CAP_NET_ADMIN?), and none of the others.
+Capabilities allow you to give ping CAP_NET_RAW (and maybe CAP_NET_ADMIN?), and none of the others.

 Such capabilities can also be used in a SUID-like way, by using xattr to assign them.